Breast Asymmetry Surgery in Newcastle & Sydney NSW for Uneven and Lopsided Breasts

 • Narrow chest width on the affected side

 • Absent ribs or sternum

-• Finger and hand abnormalities on the affected side
+• Hand abnormalities on the affected side

 While mild cases can be treated with a breast augmentation procedure alone.
 In more severe cases, extensive reconstruction is necessary.
 The options include tissue expander with breast implant, fat grafting, latissimus muscle reconstruction or transverse rectus myocutaneous (TRAM) flap reconstruction.